 Southern mountain caribou are threatened by industrial logging eliminating large swaths of their old-growth forest habitat.

-This sub-population of woodland caribou belonging to BC and Alberta, need these forests for a source of their main food in winter – tree lichens.
+This sub-population of woodland caribou found in lands now called BC and Alberta need these forests for a source of their main food in winter – tree lichens.
 Consequently, due to the continued logging of their forest habitat, the southern mountain caribou population is declining and is now down to less than 3,800 animals scattered in small herds over a vast mountainous area.
 Some herds have died-off completely, killed by predators and starvation.

 Southern mountain caribou were once so numerous that an entire region of BC is named after them.
 The Cariboo in the central interior of BC was given its nickname by mid 19th-century gold seekers who were amazed at the abundance of southern mountain caribou.
 These days southern mountain caribou numbers are so low, few people who live in the Cariboo have ever seen one.